ceph/ceph-client/Documentation/filesystems/netfs_library.rst

    with the number of bytes transferred or an error code, plus a flag indicating whether the termination is definitely happening in the caller's context.

+ * ``prepare_write()``

+   [Required] Called to prepare a write to the cache to take place.
+This involves checking to see whether the cache has sufficient space to honour the write.  *_start and *_len indicate the region to be written; the region can be shrunk or it can be expanded to a page boundary either way as necessary to align for direct I/O.  i_size holds the size of the object and is provided for reference.  no_space_allocated_yet is set to true if the caller is certain that no data has been written to that region - for example if it tried to do a read from there already.

  * ``write()``